-The accreditation process for a new part-time postgraduate ultrasound programme/course will normally require a formal validation event and a visit to the Education Provider offering the programme.
+The accreditation process for a new part-time postgraduate ultrasound programme/course will require a formal, joint in-person or virtual validation event (using the same agenda).
+A visit to the Education Provider offering the programme/course or a virtual tour will also be required.